When was the last time you revised your return policy?

 Here’s what you don’t want:

 Ahh, my eyes!
-Who’s going to read that?
+Who’s going to read all that text that's seemingly on infinite scroll?
 No one, that’s who.

-Instead, try to do something like Zappos did with their return page:
+Instead, try to do something like Simon's did with their return page:

 Here’s what I love about it: